The Graduated Approach to SEN: Assess, Plan, Do, ReviewSENCO and teachers collaborating on a pupil support plan in a school meeting

 Home-school link Implied but not structured Explicit.
 "What's Working Well" and "What Could Work Better" split into Home, School and Other

-Best suited for Settings with many pupils on the SEND register; staff who need strategy prompts; consistency across a large team Person-centred reviews; EHCP preparation; settings that prioritise the child's voice and family partnership
+Best suited for Settings with many learners on the SEND register; staff who need strategy prompts; consistency across a large team Person-centred reviews; EHCP preparation; settings that prioritise the child's voice and family partnership

 Review structure Termly review column with "What has been effective?
 What has improved?
 What could be better?"
 Outcomes reviewed against targets, with attendee list and agreed actions for next cycle

 Which format should you use?
 It depends on your context.
-Many schools use the structured grid for day-to-day SEN Support records and switch to the person-centred proforma when a pupil is approaching an EHCP request, or when they want to ensure the child's voice is foregrounded in an annual review.
+Many schools use the structured grid for day-to-day SEN Support records and switch to the person-centred proforma when a learner is approaching an EHCP request, or when they want to ensure the child's voice is foregrounded in an annual review.
 Some schools combine elements of both, using the grid's pre-populated strategy bank as a reference tool alongside a person-centred front page.

 The critical point is that neither template is the graduated approach itself.
 The template is the recording mechanism.
 The graduated approach is the thinking, the teaching, the observation and the responsive adjustment that the template documents.
 A beautifully completed template that describes provision that never actually happened is worse than useless.
 It is a liability.